Two diverse teachers smiling together, reinforcing Kina’s mission to **reward families and retain top teachers

 Your questions.
 Answered.

-No. When a parent shares Kina Points with a teacher, those Points are treated as a non-cash gift or future discount, not as income.
-The Points are not redeemable for cash and can only be used within Kina’s closed network.
-Under IRS rules non-cash promotional points that can only be redeemed within a closed-loop system are not taxable.
+No. When a parent shares Kina points with a teacher, those points are treated as a non-cash gift or future discount, not as income.
+Under IRS rules non-cash promotional points are not taxable.

 Kina is now available in 25 cities across California, and expanding to new communities every month: